Faculty

 Anupam Das

-Anupam Das is an Assistant Professor in the Department of Computer Science at North Carolina State University.
+Anupam Das Anupam Das is an Assistant Professor in the Department of Computer Science at North Carolina State University.
 His research interests lie in the domain of security and privacy with a special focus towards designing secure and privacy-preserving technologies.
 His work has looked at understanding and mitigating the security and privacy risks of exposing sensors, embedded in smart devices.
 Most recently, he has been working on designing novel frameworks for enhanced transparency and protection in the Internet of Things (IoT).
 Prior to joining NC State, he worked as a postdoctoral fellow at Carnegie Mellon University.
 He received his Ph.D. in Computer Science in 2016 from the University of Illinois at Urbana-Champaign where he was a recipient of Fulbright Science and Technology fellowship.
 He previously served as an Assistant Professor in the department of Computer Science and Engineering at the Bangladesh University of Engineering and Technology (BUET).

 Alexandros Kapravelos

-Alexandros Kapravelos is an Assistant Professor in the Department of Computer Science at NC State University.
+Alexandros Kapravelos Alexandros Kapravelos is an Associate Professor in the Department of Computer Science at NC State University.
 He received his PhD in Computer Science from University of California, Santa Barbara in 2015.
 His research interests span the areas of systems and software security.
 Currently, he studies how the web changes on the client side via browser extensions and how we can protect the browser from malicious client-side attacks.
 He is also interested in Internet privacy and browser fingerprinting specifically, where he is working on making Internet users less distinctive while they browse the web.
 He is the lead developer of Wepawet, a publicly available system that detects drive-by downloads with the use of an emulated browser, Revolver, a system that detects evasive drive-by download attempts, and Hulk, a browser extension analysis system.

 Brad Reaves

-Brad Reaves is an Assistant Professor in the Department of Computer Science at the North Carolina State University.
+Brad Reaves Brad Reaves is an Associate Professor in the Department of Computer Science at the North Carolina State University.
 His research is dedicated to measuring and improving the security of computer systems, with a particular emphasis on telephone networks and mobile platforms.
 His work has addressed detection and measurement of mobile malware in the wild, identified systemic risks in developing world mobile money systems, and provided new techniques to distinguish legitimate and fraudulent phone calls.
 He holds a PhD from the University of Florida, an MS in Computer Science from Georgia Tech as well as a BS and MS in Computer Engineering from Mississippi State University.
 His work has been recognized with two best paper awards and is regularly published at top venues.

 Alessandra Scafuro

-Alessandra Scafuro is an Assistant Professor in the Department of Computer Science at NCSU.
+Alessandra Scafuro Alessandra Scafuro is an Associate Professor in the Department of Computer Science at NCSU.
 She received her PhD from University of Salerno, Italy, in 2013.
 Prior to joining the NC State faculty, she was a post-doc at UCLA, and held a join post-doc position at Boston University and Northeastern University.
 Her research interests are in the theoretical foundations as well as practical applications of Cryptography.
 Presently she studies the problem of designing protocols for secure computation.
 The goal of secure computation is to allow several parties to compute a function of their joint inputs, in such a way that all participants learn the output of the function but yet, they do not learn the inputs of the other parties.
 This problem is relevant in scenarios where multiple parties are interested in evaluating function on sensitive data that must remain private, for example, running tests on medical records.
 While from a theoretical point of view this problem has been extensively studied, the challenge today is to design protocols that are efficient and usable in real world applications.

 Laurie Williams